Top 10 travel things to do in Riga Latvia

-In the heart of the Baltic region lies a city with a Western feel in Eastern Europe.
+In the heart of the Baltic region lies a city combining a Western feel in Eastern Europe.
 With a twist.
-Read on to find out my recommendations on the best things to do in Riga, the capital city of Latvia.
+Read on to find out my recommendations on the 10 best things to do in one day or during a weekend in Riga, the capital city of Latvia.

-A couple years ago I wouldn’t have even been able to place Latvia on a map, yet here I find myself driving alongside the Baltic Sea.
+A couple years ago I would not have been able to place Riga or Latvia on a map, yet here I find myself driving along the Baltic Sea headed in its direction.

 Nothing comes to mind.
 I’m not sure actually.

-I had a (mostly) wonderful time in Russia and unexpectedly found myself heading West without much of a plan.
-Without much research.
+I had a (mostly) wonderful time in Russia and unexpectedly found myself heading west without much of a plan.

 72 hours later and I find myself on a bus, this time, heading south into Lithuania.
-The river joins our path and I reflect back on the last couple of days and my time in Riga Lativa.
+The river joins our path and I reflect back on the last couple of days and my time in Riga.

 As the 2014 European Capital of Culture, the year in which I visited, the city was alive with a number of cultural celebrations.
 I enjoyed getting lost in the historical cobblestone streets of the Old Town, discovering a mix of old and new, a burgeoning culinary scene and amazing nightlife.